legrandedolino/Personal-Website/content/authors/admin/_index.md

 My undergraduate work in chemistry and graduate work in applied mathematics allow me to fill the niche of experimental design and analysis.
 A large aspect of my educational work involves improving outcomes of high school students in STEM research.
 In line with this, I founded [Tanim Talino](http://tanimtalino.org) as a consequence of the pandemic to bridge the gap in Filipino student preparedness for research.

-On top of these professional activities, my primary research interests are in the history, philosophy, and society studies of science education, primarily on how science education was, and could be, crafted.
+Despite these professional pursuits, my primary research interests are in the history, philosophy, and society studies of science education, primarily on how science education was, and could be, crafted.
 A common theme in my research interests is the student, particularly on how she navigates conceptions about herself, society, and actual STEM work, as a result of her STEM education.

 {{< icon name="cv" pack="ai" >}} Access my [curriculum vitae](https://docs.google.com/document/d/1wVxoYxNQ41ar9_LzAVz-uJvxk8yQVJLMjegaMy4m41c/edit?usp=sharing).